-John Wayne slept here: when Hollywood came to North Louisiana
+John Wayne slept here: When Hollywood came to north Louisiana

 Wayne and Towers made a quick trip back to Shreveport for the John Wayne film premiere in June of 1959.
 But instead of capitalizing on a “John Wayne slept here” promotional ploy, the Malones continued quietly running their business.

-John and wife Rae operated Claiborne Courts for 24 years.
-John, Sr. died in 1980, and Rae lived another 20 years.
+John and his wife Rae operated Claiborne Courts for 24 years.
+John Sr. died in 1980, and Rae lived another 20 years.

+Wesley Harris works as the parish historian for the Claiborne Parish Library in Homer, Louisiana.
+He researches, writes and speaks on North Louisiana history.
+His specialties are Reconstruction Era crime and World War II in north Louisiana.

+An author of several books and hundreds of historical articles over the past 40 years, his work has appeared in national publications such as America’s Civil War, Wild West, and others.
+He has spoken at numerous history conferences on a variety of topics.